cloudflare/certinel/README.md

 Certinel is a Go library that makes it even easier to implement zero-hit TLS certificate changes by watching for certificate changes for you.
-The methods required by `tls.TLSConfig` are already implemented for you.
+The methods required by `tls.Config` are already implemented for you.

 Right now there's support for listening to file system events on Linux, BSDs, and Windows using the [fsnotify][fsnotify] library.